rafaelfl/express-typescript-auth/README.md

 [Authentication API](https://express-typescript-auth.onrender.com/)

-**IMPORTANT:** Accessing the application using the previous URL can take a while on the first time (due its startup time).
-Free instances are automatically spun down after 15 minutes of inactivity.
+**IMPORTANT:** When accessing the application for the first time using the previous URL, it may take a while due to its startup time.
+Free Render instances are automatically shut down after 15 minutes of inactivity.

 ---

 ## 🎉 How to use

-After having the service running, you can access its endpoints using any REST client.
-The API was documented using [Swagger](https://swagger.io/), and it can be accessed in the following link:
+Once the service is up and running, you have the flexibility to access its endpoints using any REST client of your choice.
+The API documentation has been prepared using [Swagger](https://swagger.io/), and you can access it through the following link:

 [Authentication API Documentation](https://express-typescript-auth.onrender.com/api-docs/)

-The following demo users can be used to login in the API (if you have seed the database or you are using the online API):
+If you have seeded the database or are utilizing the online API, the following demo users can be used to log in to the API:

 > | Email             | Password | Access       |
 > | ----------------- | -------- | ------------ |
 > | `email@email.com` | `123456` | User Access  |
 > | `admin@gmail.com` | `admin`  | Admin Access |

-A Postman collection is available online and can be accessed through the following button:
+A Postman collection is available and can be accessed through the following button:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/8682347-f12057bc-b938-4e18-92da-0c9208b29bbb?action=collection%2Ffork&source=rip_markdown&collection-url=entityId%3D8682347-f12057bc-b938-4e18-92da-0c9208b29bbb%26entityType%3Dcollection%26workspaceId%3Da7728e8e-b3f3-45a3-a665-22c06d95ff3e#?env%5Blogin-api%20-%20prod%5D=W3sia2V5IjoiYWNjZXNzVG9rZW4iLCJ2YWx1ZSI6IiIsImVuYWJsZWQiOnRydWUsInR5cGUiOiJkZWZhdWx0Iiwic2Vzc2lvblZhbHVlIjoiIiwic2Vzc2lvbkluZGV4IjowfSx7ImtleSI6IlNFUlZFUiIsInZhbHVlIjoiaHR0cHM6Ly9leHByZXNzLXR5cGVzY3JpcHQtYXV0aC5vbnJlbmRlci5jb20iLCJlbmFibGVkIjp0cnVlLCJ0eXBlIjoiZGVmYXVsdCIsInNlc3Npb25WYWx1ZSI6Imh0dHBzOi8vZXhwcmVzcy10eXBlc2NyaXB0LWF1dGgub25yZW5kZXIuY29tIiwic2Vzc2lvbkluZGV4IjoxfV0=)

-Access to restricted API endpoints requires a (short lived) access token.
-To obtain your access token, make a request along with any `username` and `password` credentials to `/login`.
-The refresh token is also returned to allow the client to request new short lived access tokens.
+To access restricted API endpoints, you will need a (short-lived) access token.
+To obtain your access token, send a request to `/login` along with your `username` and `password` credentials.
+The API will return both the access token and a refresh token, which can be used by the client to request new short-lived access tokens when needed.

 **Sample Response:**